pvginkel/Microsoft.CodeAnalysis.CSharp.PatternMatching/README.md

 The result of this is an `IEnumerable<SyntaxNode>` with all nodes being matched.
 For every matched node, the pattern is run and the callbacks are executed.
 In the example above we use this to build up a list to get all string arguments out of the invocations.

-Note that the `Match` methods are implemented as generators.
-This means that just calling a `Match` method does not walk the tree.
+The `Match` methods eagerly execute the pattern against the list of syntax nodes.
+Alternative methods exist which start with `Enumerate` that are implemented as a generator and will lazily match against the tree.
+This can be used to e.g. find the first match in a tree by calling e.g. `.EnumerateAncestors(node).First()`.
+Internally the `Match` methods are implemented by calling the `Enumerate` methods and consuming them by calling `ToList()` on the enumerable.

 ### Reusing patterns